WELCOME TO GRADES 6 - 7

 Please feel free to contact me at any time to help during this transitional time.

-Midrasha is a weekly program for our 6th and 7th graders that meets on Mondays from 4:30 - 6:45pm.
+Midrasha is a weekly program for grades 6 & 7.
 Classes focus on uncovering the essential questions and experiences of Jewish life.
-Classes are hands on and include lively discussions, projects, and field trips to enrich the students’ learning.
+Classes are hands-on and include lively discussions, projects, and field trips to enrich the students’ learning.
 Below is the general focus for each grade:

 Grade 6: Focuses on b'nai mitzvah preparation including Boot Camp 1.
 The students will also explore as part of the process, what makes someone Jewish?
 Can one person really make a difference?
 How can prayer be meaningful to me?
 What is my responsibility to the word as a Jewish person?

 Throughout the year, grades 6 & 7 have the opportunity to participate in a variety of Kehillah programs that focus on informal connections and deepening Jewish identity and community.
 Programs are facilitated by full time staff and clergy of TBA.
 These programs may be grade level or mixed grade and students can sign up for each individually.
 Activities include: